 Source: "The DiSC® Indra® Research Report," published by Inscape Publishing, 2003

-DiSC® has a long history, continually evolving to become more reliable, easier to administer and more memorable for the user.
-While the latest release of a DiSC product was in 2010, the initial theoretical work was completed in the 1920s.
+DiSC® has a long history and the publisher, Wiley, continually works to make it more reliable, easier to administer and more memorable for the user.

 Marston theorized that the behavioral expression of emotions could be categorized into four primary types, stemming from the person's perceptions of self in relationship to his or her environment.
 These four types were labeled by Marston as Dominance (D), Inducement (I), Submission (S), and Compliance (C).

 Walter V. Clarke, an industrial psychologist, was the first person to build an assessment instrument (personality profile test) using Marston's theories, even though that was not initially his intent.
 In 1956 he published the Activity Vector Analysis, a checklist of adjectives on which he asked people to mark descriptors they identified as true of themselves.
 The tool, used by Clarke since 1948, was intended for personnel selection by businesses.
 The four factors in his data (aggressive, sociable, stable and avoidant) were based on Marston's model.

 About 10 years later, Walter Clarke Associates developed a new version of this instrument for John Cleaver.
 It was called Self Discription.
 Instead of using a checklist, this test forced respondents to make a choice between two or more terms.
 Factor analysis of this assessment added to the support of a DISC-based instrument.

 The Personal Profile System® (PPS)

 Self Discription was used by John Geier, Ph.D., to create the original Personal Profile System® (PPS) in the 1970s.
 Through hundreds of clinical interviews, he furthered the understanding of the 15 basic patterns discovered by Clarke.